The Nordic Ultratune Stone Grinding Process

-Even though the soft Mantec stone leaves no "hair" on the base, to ensure the best possible finish, the ski is polished with the Omni-prep roto-buffing head.
-Skis are randomly inspected by microscope to monitor the quality of the finish.
+Even though the soft Mantec stone leaves no "hair" on the base, to ensure the best possible finish, the ski is polished with a special roto-buffing head.
+Skis are randomly inspected to verifiy the quality of the finish.

 The grinding process empties the ski base of all wax, which makes it very vulnerable to oxidation, dirt, etc. The base needs to be re-impregnated with wax in order to hold wax while in use.
 We wax ALL skis immediately following grinding, using BP99 base prep wax.

 Our Hotbox uses a high thermal mass liquid filled heating element, and has a Honeywell industrial controller with a remote wet-bulb thermocouple to precisely monitor the temperature in the Hotbox.
 A 107 cfm recirculation blower maintains even temperature throughout the Hotbox.
 A temperature setting of 55C (130F) is used for paraffin saturation.

 With the Hotbox Deluxe, the skis receive an antistatic treatment using a special process, followed by a warm paraffin, then Hotboxed for 3 hours, providing super-saturation.
 The Hotbox Deluxe is highly recommended for all stone-ground skis.